InosID/inos-baileys-wabot/README.md

 // Send image
-CXD.sendImage(from, locationImg, "This is caption.", false)
+CXD.sendImage(from, locationImg, "This is caption.", false) /**
-// False means without reply

-// Send image with reply
-CXD.sendImage(from, locationImg, "This is caption.", true)
-// True means with reply
+ * If you wan't without reply, change the true to false.
+ */

 // Send image in website
 let website = "https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQKTvqbVbQdjSx7J6IvfQpk-8iNopG_Ox7UCg&usqp=CAU"

-CXD.sendImage(from, website, "This is caption.", false)
+CXD.sendImage(from, website, "This is caption.", true) /**
+ * If you wan't without reply, change the true to false.
+ */
 ```

 #### Send File Message